MatteoStefanini/academic-kickstart/content/publication/icpr2020/index.md

 publication_types: ["3"]

 # Publication name and optional abbreviated publication name.
-publication: "Pre-print arXiv 2020"
+publication: "International Conference on Pattern Recognition - ICPR 2020"
-publication_short: "arXiv 2020"
+publication_short: "ICPR 2020"

 abstract: "The joint understanding of vision and language has been recently gaining a lot of attention in both the Computer Vision and Natural Language Processing communities, with the emergence of tasks such as image captioning, image-text matching, and visual question answering.
 As both images and text can be encoded as sets or sequences of elements -like regions and words- proper reduction functions are needed to transform a set of encoded elements into a single response, like a classification or similarity score.
 In this paper, we propose a novel fully-attentive reduction method for vision and language.
 Specifically, our approach computes a set of scores for each element of each modality employing a novel variant of cross-attention, and performs a learnable and cross-modal reduction, which can be used for both classification and ranking.
 We test our approach on image-text matching and visual question answering, building fair comparisons with other reduction choices, on both COCO and VQA 2.0 datasets.
 Experimentally, we demonstrate that our approach leads to a performance increase on both tasks.
 Further, we conduct ablation studies to validate the role of each component of the approach."

 # Summary.
 An optional shortened abstract.
-summary: "Pre-print ArXiv 2020"
+summary: "*International Conference on Pattern Recognition* - ICPR 2020"

 tags: []
 categories: []